pretix/pretix/doc/development/api/payment.rst

 For most simple payment providers it is more than sufficient to implement some of the :py:class:`BasePaymentProvider` methods.
 However, in some cases it is necessary to introduce additional views.
 One example is the PayPal provider.
-It redirects the user to a paypal website in the :py:meth:`BasePaymentProvider.checkout_prepare`` step of the checkout process and provides PayPal with an URL to redirect back to.
+It redirects the user to a PayPal website in the :py:meth:`BasePaymentProvider.checkout_prepare` step of the checkout process and provides PayPal with a URL to redirect back to.
 This URL points to a view which looks roughly like this::

     @login_required